abarrak/kubernetes-streaming-architecuture/solution/README.md

 The [Deployment](https://github.com/abarrak/kubernetes-streaming-architecuture/tree/master/solution/Deployment) folder contains the primary suggested Kubernetes deployment script, along with other alternative to explore and compare.

 ## Notes
+For further details and dicussion about the architectural aspects and analysis, please refer to the /evaluation folder and thesis publication.